ahuacate/radarr/README.md

 Browse to http://192.168.50.116:7878 and login to Radarr.
 Click the `Settings Tab` and click `Advanced Settings` to set `Shown` state.
 Configure all your tabs as follows.

 ### 2.01 Configure Media Management
 Set as shown.

-For the field `Standard Movie Format` insert:
+For the field **Standard Movie Format** edit:
 ```
 {Movie Title} ({Release Year}) [{Quality Title} {Edition Tags} {MediaInfo Audio}-{MediaInfo AudioChannels} {MEDIAINFO VIDEOCODEC} {MediaInfo HDR}]
 ```

+And cross check and set the remaining fields as follows:

 ![alt text](https://raw.githubusercontent.com/ahuacate/radarr/master/images/media_management.png)

 ### 2.02 Configure Indexers